Skip to content

 Finding your report

-Start with the name of your water utility, usually printed on your water bill.
+Start with the name of your water utility, which is usually printed on your water bill.
 Search that name plus 'Consumer Confidence Report' or 'water quality report' and the current year.
 Most utilities post a PDF.

 The four terms that unlock the table